 I went back to visit St. Scholastica and asked her for another light.
 I restarted the flame on the wooden stick and, once again, carefully nursed it along as I walked to St.Benedict’s shrine.
 I thought about the girl in prison.
-She is doing better than she was in Taycheedah, but her situation still sucks mightily.
+She is doing better than she was in the maximum security facility at Taycheedah, but her situation still sucks mightily.
 She is struggling.
 At least she got the art supplies that we sent to her.

 I lit the same candle.
 The flame was small, weak, and obviously going out.
 The wick was too short.
 I tried to carve the wax around it with my pocket knife.
 The light grew faint, and was extinguished.

 I needed to make another journey to see Benedict’s sister.
 I lit the stick a third time, and navigated through the pews to the other side of the church.
 I thought about Stefan.
 He is trying so hard to be self-sufficient and independent.
 He called us on Sunday because he found himself a bit short on money for his rent.
 It didn’t bother me, but it really bothered him.
 He was endlessly apologetic on the phone.
 I tried to explain that these things happen.
 I tried to make it clear that it’s okay to ask us for help.
 We’re his parents.
 It’s our job to help.

 I tried a different candle.
 It ignited.
 The flame looked a bit delicate.
 I stared at it until it looked like it was going make it.
 I said a prayer for the three young people.